sourcegraph/about/handbook/engineering/code-intelligence/goals.md

 **Outcome:**

+- Customers are able to easily set up precise code intel for our supported languages.
+- [*N<sub>x</sub>*][Nx] popular open source repos are indexed on Sourcegraph Cloud.
 - Users on Sourcegraph Cloud get precise code intelligence results for the most popular repos in each of the languages we support.
 - CE and Sales have a significant amount of open source repos to showcase and can easily demonstrate the value of setting up precise code intelligence.
-- Customers are able to easily set up precise code intel for our supported languages.
 - For languages that are particularly subject to unusual setups and tooling, our indexed open source showcase helps us determine if setup issues are caused by an unusual customer dev environment.
-- Nx popular open source repos are indexed on Sourcegraph Cloud.
-- Precise code intel reaches N0 precise code intel operations a month.
+- Precise code intel reaches [*N<sub>0</sub>*][N0] precise code intel operations a month.

 **Milestones:**

+1. 🔄 Sourcegraph Cloud has precise code intelligence for 200 C++ repositories.
+    - 🔄 Improve stability and observability in lsif-clang
+    - 🔄 Improve stability and observability in the code intel executor (the auto-indexer)
+    - Support Bazel projects
+    - Auto-detect common C++ project configurations and enable auto-indexing for C++ projects
+    - Fix broken auto-index configurations for high-profile projects

-1. 🔄 Deliver precise Go code intelligence to 3 organizations.
+1. Deliver precise code intel for C++ to three customers.
-    - ✅ Deliver to [*N<sub>1</sub>*][N1]
+    - Deliver to [*N<sub>1</sub>*][N1]
-    - 🔄 Deliver to [*N<sub>2</sub>*][N2]
+    - Deliver to [*N<sub>2</sub>*][N2]
     - Deliver to [*N<sub>3</sub>*][N3]

+1. Sourcegraph Cloud has precise code intelligence for 200 Java repositories.
+    - Finish lsif-java
+    - Support Gradle projects
+    - Auto-detect common Java project configurations and enable auto-indexing for Java projects
+    - Fix broken auto-index configurations for high-profile projects

+1. Deliver precise code intel for Java to three customers.
+    - Deliver to [*N<sub>4</sub>*][N4]
+    - Deliver to [*N<sub>5</sub>*][N5]
+    - Deliver to [*N<sub>6</sub>*][N6]

 ## Roadmap

 The code intel team roadmap is tracked in [productboard](https://sourcegraph.productboard.com/feature-board/1825051-code-intel)

 [N0]: https://docs.google.com/document/d/1T4KPRiRFVoAG2-yhokdxlKjozVflUOSH1k9X68PmrVs/edit#bookmark=id.63lmpljtve9f